-- Minimal noise impacts are expected at 'other sensitive' receivers during the Nozzle Construction and Demobilisation scenario (ie SOP.03) at Sydney Olympic Park.
-Minimal noise impacts at residential receivers are expected only during the General operation of ancillary facility (ie SOP.04). - All predicted noise levels are below the Highly Noise Affected (HNA) NML of 75 dBA. - The majority of work scenarios will occur during the approved project hours except scenario General operation of ancillary facility (SOP.04). - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW.
+- Minimal noise impacts are expected at 'other sensitive' receivers during the Nozzle Construction and Demobilisation scenario (ie SOP.03) at Sydney Olympic Park. - Noise levels at residential receivers are expected to remain below NMLs. - Predicted noise levels are below the HNA NML of 75 dBA at nearby residential receivers for all scenarios. - The majority of work scenarios will occur during the approved project hours except scenario General operation of ancillary facility (SOP.04). - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW.